Gizmotronn/starsailors/stellarios/_posts/2019-04-18-stellarios-plans.md

 published: true
 ---

+## Timeline
+At the moment I'm going to be working with Grok, Sololearn and a youtube tutorial to learn C++.
+I'll be using codeblocks and visual studio to write the code

 Stellarios

 Stellarios is the official operating system and app of ACORD.
 Stellarios will be designed to work on MacOS & Windows devices, and there will be apps created for Android, iOS & Linux devices.
 Stellarios is going to be a bundle of applications that will be used by ACORD Corporation members to perform certain operations.